 - Physiological Jaundice is very common, usually appearing around day 2-4, peaking at 7 days and then regressing.
 It is caused by a combination of the following two factors:

 - Breastfeeding Jaundice is thought to result from increased enterohepatic bilirubin.
 It has long been known that breastfed babies are often more jaundiced, and for longer than bottle fed babies.
-It is important to reassure the mother that this is a common occurrence; she is not doing it wrong and should continue breastfeeding even though the jaundice may still be there.
+It is important to reassure the mother that this is a common occurrence; she should continue breastfeeding even though the jaundice may still be there.

 Jaundice after 14 days